 Directions:

-- Marinate chicken in buttermilk and spices for at least one hour.
+- Marinate chicken in buttermilk and spices for at least 1 hour.

-- Place chicken in the air fryer basket and spray with olive oil.
+- Place chicken in basket and spray with olive oil.

 Advice:

-- Suggested serving ideas include pairing with a tangy dipping sauce or fresh salad.
+- Serve with a dipping sauce or fresh salad for best results.

 6. Common Mistakes When Cooking Air Fryer Chicken

-- Misunderstanding Cooking Times: Each air fryer can vary, so always consult the manufacturer’s instructions and use a meat thermometer for accuracy.
+- Wrong Cooking Times: Each fryer is different so read the manual and use a thermometer.

 7. Tips for Perfect Air Fryer Chicken Every Time